-As the climate crisis accelerates, we want to do more than gradually reduce emissions from our operations and decided in the year under review to fully compensate the greenhouse gas emissions remaining in any given financial year.
+more than gradually reduce emissions from our operations and decided in the year under review to fully compensate the greenhouse gas emissions remaining in any given financial year.
 Emissions from the 2021/2022 financial year were compensated through a project chosen by our employees and managed by FirstClimate AG, a carbon offset provider committed to the highest quality and sustainability standards.

-The Rainforest Community Project was launched to prevent forest devastation.
+launched to prevent forest devastation.
 It brings together hundreds of local families and forest owners to harvest Brazil nuts in the Peruvian Amazon rainforest using sustainable techniques.
 The project has been awarded gold level status by the Climate, Community & Biodiversity Alliance (CCBA) in recognition of its outstanding positive impact on both the environment and the local population.